3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Time spent here: 20 minutes

-Construction of the church, dedicated to St. Charles Borromeo, began in 1716 as sort of a “thank god it’s over” token after the last great plague epidemic.
+Construction of the church, dedicated to St. Charles Borromeo, began in 1716 as a sort of “thank god it’s over” token after the last great plague epidemic.

 If your heart and ears desire it, you can go to a classical music concert at Karlskirche as well.